databricks/spark-training/strata_2013/mli-document-categorization.md

 ---
 layout: global
-title: Machine Learning With Spark
+title: Machine Learning With MLI
 prev: data-exploration-using-shark.html
 next: where-to-go-from-here---more-resources-and-further-reading.html
 ---

 In this chapter, we will use MLI and Spark to tackle a machine learning problem.
+Recall that MLI, a component of <a href="http://www.mlbase.org" target="_blank">MLbase</a>, is an API providing user-friendly access to a set of data structures and algorithms designed to make performing machine learning tasks easier.
 To complete the machine learning exercises within the time available using our relatively small EC2 clusters, in this section we will work with a restricted set of the Wikipedia article data from July 2013.
 This dataset represents a subset of English Wikipedia articles that have categories associated with them.

-Our task will be to come up with a model that's capable of taking an piece of text (say, a newspaper article) and identifying what high level class it belongs to - Sports, Arts, Technology, Math, etc. This is a *supervised* learning problem.
-To build such a model, we'll need to provide the system with *examples* of articles that already have classes associated with them.
+Our task will be to come up with a model that's capable of taking an piece of text (say, a newspaper article) and identifying what high level class it belongs to - Sports, Arts, Technology, Math, etc. We frame this task as a *supervised* learning problem whereby we train a model by providing the system with *labeled examples*, i.e., articles that already have classes associated with them.
 For this particular exercise, we're going to focus on *binary* classification - that is, telling whether an article belongs to one class or the other.

-Before we begin, we'll need to set up a spark console to use MLI - an API providing user-friendly access to a set of data structures and algorithms designed to make performing machine learning tasks easier.
-MLI uses Spark under the hood, so we'll do our work from the spark shell.
+Before we begin, we'll need to set up a Spark console to use MLI.
+MLI uses Spark under the hood, so we'll do our work from the Spark shell.

 ##Setup

-*NOTE* Here I'm assuming that spark has been published-local, and that MLI-assembly-1.0.jar has been built!
+*NOTE* Here I'm assuming that Spark has been published-local, and that MLI-assembly-1.0.jar has been built!

-From a console - register the MLI library with spark, start a spark shell, and load up an "MLContext" - which is similar to a SparkContext.
+From a console - register the MLI library with Spark, start a Spark shell, and load up an "MLContext" - which is similar to a SparkContext.

 <div class ="codetabs">
 <div data-lang="scala" markdown="1">